Iasonaspg/Graph-triangles/README.md

 2) Execute the findTriangles.m script or download the input files straight from the link provided into the report

 3) Create a folder called Data and store inside it the provided or custom CSV files.
 This folder has to be in the same directory with the executables of our code.

-Alternatively, you can change appropriately line 62: "strcpy(csvFileName,  "../Data/DataDIMACS10_");"" of every readCSV.c/cu file and set the path to the the desired one - not recommended )
+Alternatively, you can change appropriately line 62: `strcpy(csvFileName,  "../Data/DataDIMACS10_");` of every readCSV.c/cu file and set the path to the the desired one - not recommended )
-( if all the previous are ommited, there will be no input file for the code to use, thus it won't operate )
+**If all the previous are ommited, there will be no input file for the code to use, thus it won't operate**

 4) Navigate to the folder of any implementation